APL8020 : Design with Plants and Ecological Greenspace Management

 The module covers the following:

-Introduction to plant materials for landscape design, and the art of designing with plants.
+Introduction to plant materials for landscape design, and the concepts and art of designing with plants (including the use of a reflective sketch/notebook to record the development of ideas, thinking and analyses).

-Selecting appropriate material for site and environmental conditions, including waterside planting.
+Selecting appropriate material for site and environmental conditions.

-The role of planting in the climate and biodiversity emergency: carbon absorption of planting materials
+Consideration of the role of planting in the climate and biodiversity emergency including biodiversity planning, carbon storage/capture/absorption by planting materials, soils etc.

-Students will also go on short guided walks around the campus and city centre, looking at examples of planting.
+Students will go on short, guided walks around the campus and city centre, looking at examples of planting.
 There will be a day visit to a nursery and/or a botanic garden.

-Students will also complete a landscape management plan for a designed landscape.
+Students will complete a Landscape Planting Strategy and a Landscape Management Plan for a designed landscape.
 Aims and objectives of the designed landscape are linked to the following United Nations Sustainable Development Goals: 3 (good health and well-being), 11 (sustainable cities and communities), 12 (responsible consumption and production), 13 (climate action), 14 (life below water) and 15 (life on land).

 Teaching Methods